michaelwapp/bootstrap_modal_turbo_frame/README.md

 This Rails 7.1 project showcases the integration of a Bootstrap Modal (5.x.x) using TurboFrames, providing a dynamic and responsive user interface.
 The project is built using Ruby 3.2.2 and leverages the power of Hotwire's TurboFrames to update parts of the webpage without a full page reload.

-You can finde the corresponding blog post for this project [here](https://michaelwapp.medium.com/integrating-bootstrap-5-modals-with-ruby-on-rails-7-using-turbo-frames-433a59751b33).
+You can find the corresponding blog post for this project [here](https://michaelwapp.medium.com/integrating-bootstrap-5-modals-with-ruby-on-rails-7-using-turbo-frames-433a59751b33).

 ## Prerequisites